Age-related features of the pelvic bones. Age-related features of the pelvis

 • Be sure to read:

 Children's periosteum is much thicker than that of adults.
-It is durable and very flexible, it contains a large number of blood vessels- this creates the preconditions for fast fusion...
-At the ends of tubular and flat bones in children, there are growth zones, elastic growth cartilage.
-All this softens and absorbs the force of the impact.
-In children organic matter more than mineral, so bones are flexible and can withstand significant loads.
-The peculiarities of the organism are the basis for the fact that fractures of the pelvic bones in children heal 3-4 times faster than in adults.
+It is durable and very flexible, it contains a large number of blood vessels- this creates the preconditions for rapid fusion.
+At the ends of tubular and flat bones in children there are growth zones and elastic growth cartilage.
+All this softens and absorbs the force of impact.
+In children organic matter more than mineral ones, so bones are flexible and can withstand significant loads.
+The characteristics of the body are the basis for the fact that pelvic bone fractures in children heal 3–4 times faster than in adults.

 Treatment depends on the location and severity of the injury.
-There are 2 main ways:
+There are 2 main methods:

 • Conservative – immobilization plaster cast or skeletal traction;